sanukag/ai-maintenance-assistant/docs/architecture.md

 document and location.
 A failed stage should return a clear error without leaving a partially ingested document behind.

+Each manual has a lifecycle state.
+A replacement is stored as a new immutable revision and supersedes the previous current revision in the same transaction.
+Retrieval joins the document record and accepts vectors from `current` manuals only; superseded and archived revisions remain inspectable but cannot silently contribute evidence.

 ## Grounded-answer flow

 ```text